DIY Ikat Easter Eggs

-I’m elated to be with you lovely readers here at Musings of a Housewife today!
+I’m elated to be with you lovely readers here at Jo-Lynne’s blog today!
 With Easter coming up, I thought it would be fun to share an Easter egg DIY.
-A couple years ago, my partner in crime, Megan, posted an easy chevron Easter eggs project that was a huge hit, so I decided to do a little play on that DIY by using a similar, yet slightly different method to create some ikat Easter eggs.
 I’m somewhat of a fashion fanatic and ikat prints have always been a favorite of mine.
 Would you believe they look just as fabulous on eggs?!?

 Step 1: Simply start by boiling your eggs.
 We eat organic brown eggs at home, but as Megan found out, they don’t dye well, so use the white ones for this project.